 Automatic translation has made huge progress.
 Today, it can be used to render natural-sounding results between many language pairs.
 Please keep in mind that it’s still automatic and it still requires supervision.
 We recommend that you review everything that comes back from automatic translation.
 When needed, you can always edit and improve the translation.

 WPML’s Advanced Translation Editor includes everything that you need to translate quickly and accurately.
 You will see the source and the translation side-by-side.
 When you translate a sentence, you’ll see just the texts without HTML code.
 To apply HTML styling, you will use safe markers.
 This way, your translation can never break the site’s markup.

 Translation services offer superior quality with human translation and review.
 When you’re running business sites and you want to project the most professional image, you should definitely consider paying for high-quality professional translation.

-WordPress uses taxonomy to organize content.
-WPML makes it easy to translate taxonomy.
+In WordPress, a taxonomy is a way to categorize and organize content.
+WPML makes it easy to translate taxonomies.

-When using WPML’s Translation Management, you don’t need to worry about translating taxonomy.
-WPML will include the taxonomy terms with the posts that you’re translating.
+When translating posts, pages, and custom post types, you don’t need to worry about translating taxonomies.
+WPML will include the taxonomy terms with the content that you’re translating.

-If you want, you can translate taxonomy separately using WPML’s Taxonomy Translation.
-This screen shows you a global picture of your site’s taxonomy and terms.
-You will be able to translate any term to any language from one place.
+If you want, you can translate taxonomies separately using WPML’s Taxonomy Translation.
+This screen shows you a global picture of the taxonomy terms on your site.
+You can translate any term to any language from one place.
 This is convenient to make sure that different terms are always translated in a consistent way.

 WPML has a dedicated tool that allows you to translate your site’s menus.

-You will be able to translate menus manually and to sync menus automatically.
+You can translate menus manually and sync menus automatically.
 This means that whenever you edit the menu in the site’s default language, WPML can immediately update the menus in all other languages.